UWB-ACM/CTCI/2020-02-Spring/4_graphs/README.md

 We want to track how much lower the reciprocation of each follow is for each user.
-So, we inspect each user, and one by one, we inpsect that user's followed list.
+So, we inspect each user, and one by one, we inspect that user's followed list.
 We lookup that followed account and see if the user is in the followed account's set; if it is, the follow is reciprocated.
 If it is not, we subtract 1 from the differential.